alan-turing-institute/data-safe-haven/new_dsg_environment/azure-runbooks/dsg_build_instructions.md

 - Add the IP address of the RDS server

-- Set the "Shared Secret" to the value of the `sh-management-radius-secret` in the SHM KeyVault (this must be the same as the "Shared secret" used when configuring the DSG RDS Gateway security in the next step)
+- Set the "Shared Secret" to the value of the `dsg-<dsg-id>-nps-secret` in the SHM KeyVault (this must be the same as the "Shared secret" used when configuring the DSG RDS Gateway security in the next step)

   ![C:\\Users\\ROB\~1.CLA\\AppData\\Local\\Temp\\SNAGHTML2f36ea.PNG](images/media/image20.png)